andywiecko/ECS/README.md

 Entities contain components, components contain data, and systems modify the data in the components.
 The key feature of the pattern is that logic and data are separated, i.e. all data can be found at components, and logics at systems.

-This package was build as a core feature of the [PBD2D][pbd2d] engine. **TODO:** ADD FOOTNOTE HERE It is designed to work with large entities, i.e. entities which holds large amount of data.
+This package was build as a core feature of the [PBD2D][pbd2d] engine.
+It is designed to work with large entities, i.e. entities which holds large amount of data.
-For small entities up to a few bytes, I could recommend using the `Unity.Entities`.
+For small entities up to a few bytes, I could recommend using the [`Unity.Entities`](https://docs.unity3d.com/Packages/com.unity.entities@0.50/manual/index.html).

 ## World